Thulium-Drake/ansible-role-vmware/README.md

 This role provides multiple actions for use with VMWare clusters, it currently
 features:

-* Managing VM powerstates
+* powerstate : Managing VM powerstates
-* Managing VM snapshots
+* provision_guest : Creating/editing VMs and templates (some restrictions may apply!)
-* Creating/editing VMs and templates (some restrictions may apply!)
+* snap : Managing VM snapshots

 For an example setup in which you can use this, please check [vmware-example-setup](https://github.com/Thulium-Drake/ansible/tree/master/vmware-example-setup).